-- Number of authorised shares - Number of issued and fully paid shares - Number of issued but not fully paid shares - Par value per share - A reconciliation of the opening and closing number of shares - Rights, preferences and restrictions (i.e. distribution of dividends, and repayment of capital) - Number of entity shares held by the entity, subsidiaries, or associates (i.e. treasury shares) - Shares reserved for issue under options and contracts for the sale of shares - Terms and amounts in relation to the above.
+- Number of authorised shares - Number of issued and fully paid shares - Number of issued but not fully paid shares - Par value per share - A reconciliation of the opening and closing number of shares outstanding - Rights, preferences and restrictions (i.e., distribution of dividends, and repayment of capital) - Number of entity shares held by the entity, subsidiaries, or associates (i.e. treasury shares) - Shares reserved for issue under options and contracts for the sale of shares - Terms and amounts in relation to the above.

-Sch 1 format note The amount of allotted share capital and the amount of called up share capital which has been paid up must be shown separately.
+Sch 1 Balance sheet The amount of allotted share capital and the amount of called up share format note 12 capital which has been paid up must be shown separately.

-- Sch 1 (47) (1) (a) State the number and total nominal value of shares of each class allotted. - (b) State the number and total nominal value of each class of treasury shares held. - Sch 1 (47) (2) For redeemable shares, give: - (a) the earliest and latest dates for redemption; - (b) whether redemption is mandatory, or at the company's or shareholder's option; and - (c) the amount of any premium payable on redemption. - Sch 1 (48) If the company has allotted shares during the year, give: - (a) the classes of shares allotted, and - (b) as respects each class of shares, the number allotted, their aggregate nominal value, and the consideration received by the company for the allotment. - Sch 1 (62) If fixed cumulative dividends are in arrears, the amount and period of arrears for each class of shares - Sch 4 (3) (1) The number, description and amount of the shares in the company held by or on behalf of its subsidiary undertakings must be disclosed.
+- Sch 1 (47) (1) (a) State the number and total nominal value of shares of each class allotted, in the case of more than one class of shares being - (b) State the number and total nominal value of each class of treasury shares held. - Sch 1 (47) (2) For redeemable shares, give: - (a) the earliest and latest dates for redemption; - (b) whether redemption is mandatory, or at the company's or shareholder's option; and - (c) the amount of any premium payable on redemption. - Sch 1 (48) If the company has allotted shares during the year, give: - (a) the classes of shares allotted, and - (b) as respects each class of shares, the number allotted, their aggregate nominal value, and the consideration received by the company for the allotment. - Sch 1 (62) If fixed cumulative dividends are in arrears, the amount and period of arrears for each class of shares - Sch 4 (3) (1) The number, description and amount of the shares in the company held by or on behalf of its subsidiary undertakings must be disclosed.